Cubital tunnel syndrome

 Your doctor or therapist will carry out a physical examination to see if they can reproduce your symptoms.
 The results of this examination and your symptoms are often enough to diagnose the condition.

-Nerve conduction studies (NCS) may be needed to check the signals passing along your ulnar nerve.
-A NCS is where small metal wires called electrodes are placed on your skin.
-These electrodes release tiny electric shocks to stimulate your nerves.
+They may also carry out nerve conduction studies (NCS).
+These studies check the signals passing along your ulnar nerve.
+Your doctor or therapist will place small metal wires called electrodes on your skin.
+These electrodes release tiny electric signals or impulses to stimulate your nerves.
 This can help your doctor or therapist see how bad your nerve compression is.

 What are my treatment options?

-If you have been told you have mild to moderate cubital tunnel syndrome, this can often be treated with advice and guidance from your therapist or doctor.
+Mild to moderate cubital tunnel syndrome, is often treated with advice and guidance from your therapist or doctor.

 The following are some key points to help you self-manage your symptoms.